masskoder/graphql-paginate/README.md

 GraphQL pagination helper that makes it easy to get pagination response.

-Support only MYSQL and POSTGRESQL databases with Sequelize also MONGODB with Mongoose
+Support only MYSQL and POSTGRESQL databases with Sequelize and also MONGODB with Mongoose

 ### Installation